 We in the military often say, “It’s not about the money.”
 Certainly, military pilots—and military lawyers—could often do much better financially with much less effort and risk in civilian employment.
 But the military profession has traditionally, and still does, fancy itself to be a unique calling.

-I admit there were other things said in that speech that have been proven wildly incorrect, but this passage has had some staying power.
+Other things said in that speech that have proven wildly incorrect, but this passage has had some staying power.
 The reality is that the profession of arms is a cult of self-sacrifice.
 It’s the essence of the soldier’s calling, the hard center of the military ethos.
 And it is the antithesis of a transactional view that sees the only way to not be a sucker or loser is to extract as much cash as possible out of every personal decision and human interaction.

-My 20-year military career was quite undistinguished.
-I was never called upon to charge a machine gun or fall on a grenade.
-My deeds of derring-do were limited to flying in very old airplanes very fast and very low to the ground or being occasionally sniped, shelled, or rocketed.
+I had an undistinguished 20-year military career.
+I never charged a machine gun or fell on a grenade.
+Mostly I flew very old airplanes very low to the ground.
+I also got occasionally sniped, shelled, or rocketed.
 All I had to do in these instances was, well, just sit there.